DeekB1983/hass-openfan-micro/README.md

 Custom integration for **OpenFAN Micro** devices, providing fan control, monitoring, and advanced automation with a focus on **stability, low resource usage, and responsiveness**.

-> ⚠️ Note: This integration has been significantly optimised to prevent device instability caused by excessive API polling.

 ## 📦 Installation

 ### Option A — HACS (Recommended)